Quasinormal spectra of higher dimensional regular black holes in theories with infinite curvature corrections: WKB method

 In addition, the WKB formula helps to understand a particularly important link between classical and perturbative dynamics, which is the correspondence between unstable null geodesics and quasinormal modes in the eikonal regime.
 In this limit, the effective potential governing perturbations is sharply peaked near the photon sphere, so that the dominant quasinormal oscillations are governed by the properties of the unstable circular null orbit.
 As shown in ~\cite{Cardoso:2008bp,Dolan:2010wr}, the eikonal quasinormal frequencies ($\ell \gg 1$) can be expressed in terms of the orbital frequency $\Omega_{c}$ and the Lyapunov exponent $\lambda$ of the unstable photon orbit as

 Here $\Omega_{c}$ sets the real oscillation frequency, while $\lambda$ determines the instability timescale and thus the damping rate.
 This correspondence provides a geometric interpretation of the eikonal quasinormal spectrum and establishes a direct connection between wave dynamics and null geodesics of the underlying spacetime.
-However, as was shown in \cite{Khanna:2016yow,Konoplya:2017wot,Konoplya:2022gjp,Bolokhov:2023dxq,Konoplya:2025afm,Konoplya:2020bxa} the correspondence is broken down when the WKB approach does not allow one to reproduce the eikonal quasinormal modes, so that case-by-case check is necessary.
-Nevertheless, for the considered cases, we can see that the correspondence indeed holds.
+However, as was shown in \cite{Khanna:2016yow,Konoplya:2017wot,Konoplya:2022gjp,Bolokhov:2023dxq,Konoplya:2025afm,Konoplya:2020bxa} the correspondence can break down in modified theories or for perturbation sectors whose eikonal potentials are not governed by the same null geodesics, so a case-by-case check is necessary.
+For the test scalar and electromagnetic fields considered here, the leading eikonal part of each effective potential is $V(r)\simeq f(r)\ell^2/r^2$.
+Its maximum therefore satisfies the photon-sphere condition